Inspect Scout

 )

-The log_metadata object (aliased to m) provides a typed way to specified where() clauses for filtering transcripts.
+The columns object (aliased to c) provides a convenient way to specify where() clauses for filtering transcripts.

 Note that doing this query required us to switch to the Python scan() API.
 We can still use the CLI if we wrap our transcript query in a ScanJob: